ba-st/Willow/docs/Components.md

 - `notifyChangesTo:` can be used to subscribe for receiving a notification when the selection changes

 The component supplier supports several single selection components:
-- `dropdownListApplying:` will provide a dropdown list
+- `dropdownListApplying:` and - `dropdownListApplying:applyingToOptions:` provide a dropdown list
-- `singleSelectionListBoxDisplayingAtOnce:applying:` will provide a list box
+- `singleSelectionListBoxDisplayingAtOnce:applying:` and `singleSelectionListBoxDisplayingAtOnce:applying:applyingToOptions: provide a list box
 - `radioRenderingWith:applyingToLabel:applyingToInput:` will provide a group of radio boxes

 ### Multiple Selection